-Hone your photographic skills with an inspirational range of raptors including all of Britain's owls and a selection of birds of prey from around the world, all in the glorious countryside of Northumberland.
+Hone your photographic skills with an inspirational range of raptors including all of Britain's owls and a selection of birds of prey from around the world, in the glorious countryside of Northumberland.
 Please note that due to bird 'flu restrictions flight shots will take place in Andy's studio.

-Backdrops include bluebell swathes in native woodland at this time of year, waterfalls, farmland, coastal settings (depending on tides) and purpose built reflection pools and micro habitats.
+Backdrops may include bluebell swathes in native woodland at this time of year, waterfalls, farmland, coastal settings (depending on tides) and studio micro habitats.
 All our settings are stunning and appropriate to our subjects.

 Camera settings for fast action and creative portraiture

 Aperture - retain a sharp subject and a blurred out background

 ISO - completing the exposure triangle